12 Tips to Pass Your Driving Theory Test in 2021

 1. Review the Highway Code

-The Highway Code is an excellent source to gain more knowledge about the Theory Test.
+The Highway Code is an excellent source to gain more knowledge about what’s to come.
 There are also many revision assistance available in the shops and online to help you learn and practise for your theory test.
-The Driver and Vehicle Standards Agency or DVSA have a useful part on their website about Theory test practice and revision.
+The Driver and Vehicle Standards Agency (DVSA) also has a useful part on their website about theory test practice and revision.

 2. Book Your Theory Test